 An aerosol (AIR o sol) is a mist that has medicine in it.
 Aerosols help make breathing problems better.
 Your child breathes it into the lungs through a mask or mouthpiece (Picture 1).
 The effect of the aerosol depends on the type of medicine used.

-- 1 or 2 nebulizers (the container where the medicine is poured)
+- 1 or 2 nebulizers (depending on the medicine)

 - 1 or 2 masks or mouthpieces (Picture 2)

-- White vinegar for cleaning the equipment (or disinfectant if ordered by your doctor)
+- clear white vinegar for cleaning the equipment (or disinfectant if ordered by your child’s health care provider)

-If your child uses Pulmicort Respules®, Pulmozyme®, Tobi® or Hyper-Sal, he should use a PARI nebulizer.
-If you do not have one, talk to your child’s doctor.
+If your child uses Pulmicort Respules®, Pulmozyme®, Tobi®, Bethkis®, or Hyper-Sal, they should use a PARI™ nebulizer.
+If you do not have one, talk to your child’s provider.

-NOTE: Do not give more of this medicine than your doctor prescribed.
-If it does not work, call your doctor immediately.
+NOTE: Do not give more of this medicine than is prescribed.
+If it does not work, call your child’s health care provider right away.

 Opening the Medicine and Connecting the Machine